 In India, the average length of doctor consultation is little more than 2 minutes and features a single question – “What’s wrong with you?”.
 Not surprisingly, research done by World Bank has shown that only 30% of the consultations have resulted in correct diagnosis.
 Citing another example, in India, around half a million children die of diarrhoeal diseases every year.
 In this context, a research done by the World bank around Diarrhoea in Delhi showed that only 25% of the providers ask parents whether there was blood or mucous in the child’s stool, which is the definitive symptom of the disease.
 Some of these are fundamental corrections needed in the healthcare quality today.

+Hospitals), compliance is altogether a different subject.
+In addition, less than one percent of hospitals have NABH accreditation.
+Sometime back, Ministry of Health and Family Welfare launched an initiative Mera Aspataal (My Hospital) an app-based platform to enable patients share real time feedback on hospitals.
+The app has seen a meagre 5000 downloads and numerous complaints of inability to share feedback or non-actioned feedback.
+In addition, the website has numerous challenges right from accepting a mobile number for registration.
 A large-scale quality and patient experience audit followed by implementation of drastic interventions is required to drive overall quality.
 There must be a commitment to deliver quality healthcare and not just on paper.
 Quality needs to be defined on multiple parameters and incentives need to be created around these quality standards.
 India would need standardized survey instrument and data collection methodologies to measure patients’ perspectives of hospital care.
 Hospitals providing quality as reflected in standardized patient scores need to be both recognized and incentivized appropriately.
 Practices such as HCAHPS (Hospital Consumer Assessment of Healthcare Providers and Systems) in the United States need to be studied and some best practises need to be suitably adapted to the Indian Context.

 Is there a need to educate the consumer?